WebAssembly/design/Rationale.md

 ## Load/Store Addressing

-Load/store instructions include and immediate offset used for [addressing](AstSemantics.md#Addressing).
+Load/store instructions include an immediate offset used for [addressing](AstSemantics.md#Addressing).
 This is intended to simplify folding of offsets into complex address modes in hardware, and to simplify bounds checking optimizations.
 It offloads some of the optimization work to the